-Group banners in Brazil are not in direct contact with ranches in Brazil and therefore have no established relationship, except for certain private-label products, which account for approximately 10% of sales volumes.
+Group banners in Brazil are not in direct contact with ranches in Brazil and therefore have no established relationship, except for certain private-label products, which account for 17% of GPA sales volumes.
 As a result, meat suppliers check that the ranches they source from meet the 12 criteria of Imaflora's Beef on Track protocol using a geo-monitoring system.
 These criteria are integrated into the GPA/Assaí policy.
 This information is reported to the Group's banners in Brazil and is again checked monthly by GPA/Assaí via a geo-monitoring system.
 If any discrepancies are detected, GPA/Assaí staff inform the supplier, which must provide evidence that the ranches meet the required criteria.
 Otherwise, the supplier must discontinue working with the ranches until the information is submitted and approved.

-GPA/Assaí urges its suppliers to inform ranches of the rules applicable to them and identify indirect supplier ranches (acting as suppliers to direct ranches), which represent rank 3 in the supply chain.
-GPA/Assaí continued to support the Visipec project.
+GPA and Assaí urge their suppliers to inform ranches of the rules applicable to them and identify indirect supplier ranches (acting as suppliers to direct ranches), which represent tier 3 in the supply chain.
+GPA and Assaí continued to support the Visipec project.
 This tool developed by NWF compares cadastral data from direct ranches (CAR) with animal transport documents between the indirect and direct ranches (GTA) to measure the risk of indirect supplier ranches.
-GPA/Assaí supports the policy of the three major Brazilian meat suppliers to identify, by 2025, all indirect supplier ranches that work with direct ranches and to support them in their efforts.
+GPA and Assaí support the policy of the three major Brazilian meat suppliers to identify, by 2025, all tier-3 indirect supplier ranches that work with direct ranches and to support them in their efforts.